Version Caching

 Avoiding API Rate Limits

-To increase your API rate limits, add the GITHUB_TOKEN
+To increase your API rate limits, add the GITHUB_TOKEN as an environment variable:

 This allows the action to authenticate with GitHub, significantly increasing your API rate limits.